obsidianmd/obsidian-help/en/Editing and formatting/Attachments.md

 alias: How to/Manage attachments
 ---

-You can import [[accepted file formats]], or _attachments_, to your vault, such as images, audio files, or PDFs.
+You can import [[Accepted file formats]], or _attachments_, to your vault, such as images, audio files, or PDFs.
 Attachments are regular files that you can access using your file system.

 ## Add an attachment